fast-reflexes/better-react-mathjax/README.md

 # TypeScript types #
 This project has both its own types and MathJax types included in the package.
 For MathJax version 2, a refactored and updated version of [`@types/mathjax`](https://www.npmjs.com/package/@types/mathjax) is used whereas for MathJax version 3, this package depends on the types from [`mathjax-full`](https://www.npmjs.com/package/mathjax-full).
-Issues with the former can be addressed and updated within this project whereas the types from `mathjax-full` are used unaltered.
+Nonetheless, none of the logic from these are used in this project so after building production code and tree-shaking, these dependencies will not affect the size of the final bundle.
+If you would prefer a separate `@types` package for this project, please make a suggestion about this in an issue on the project Github page.
+Note also that issues with the MathJax 2 types can be addressed and updated within this project whereas the types from `mathjax-full` are used unaltered.

 The MathJax types are not always helpful and the user should pay attention even if the compiler does not complain.
 First of all, several of the types from `mathjax-full` contain catch-all properties of the form